oscar-system/oscar-website/etc/README.server.md

 This document describes how the OSCAR website hosting is set up, to help people who need to troubleshoot it or migrate it to a new host.

-## Required software on the server

-To ensure the required software is installed on the server, run this (assuming a Debian or Ubuntu based environment):

-    apt install git bundler python3

-## Where it is
+## Where it is hosted

 The server can be reached via SSH:

-    ssh www-mathe-oscar@www-admin11.uni-kl.de
+    ssh www-mathe-oscar@www-admin13.rz.rptu.de

 The website is update from a git clone of the website repository at